Top of the page

 Some people with Guillain-Barré syndrome need to go into the hospital because the muscles become so weak that it may be hard to walk or breathe.
-If your child cannot move at all, he or she may have treatment to help breathe, drink, and eat.
+If your child cannot move at all, your child may have treatment to help breathe, drink, and eat.

 With time, your child should start feeling stronger.
-But it may be several months before he or she can return to everyday activities.
+But it may be several months before your child can return to everyday activities.
 During that time your child may need therapy to help regain the ability to walk and talk.
-Your child may continue to feel tired even after he or she no longer has Guillain-Barré syndrome.
+Your child may continue to feel tired even after they no longer have Guillain-Barré syndrome.